We spoke to 22 different local authorities to find out about the current commissioning landscape for youth services across London.

 In responding to these challenges it is vital that agencies supporting young people in the system work effectively together.
 Interventions that address multiple and complex problems do not work in isolation.
 Yet young people tell us joined up working rarely happens in practice.
 All too often young people leaving custody experience a system that is disjointed and inconsistent; driven by competing priorities that results in the types of experiences such as clashing appointments or repeated questions that push young people further away from the vital support they need.

 Youth justice professionals recognise this problem and work tirelessly to address it.
 Yet effective join up is too often dependent on personal commitment rather than system change.
 So, as we await government reform, how can we redress this problem, to work across boundaries, challenge competing priorities and provide the personalised care that is needed to reverse the current trends of high reoffending rates of young people leaving custody?
-Here are three key ways to do this that have been drawn from Beyond Youth Custody’s research into what works in tackling reoffending.
+Here are two key ways to do this that have been drawn from Beyond Youth Custody’s research into what works in tackling reoffending.

 The input of a wide range of agencies in itself is not enough.
 There needs to be proper coordination between custodial facilities and the community – between the statutory, voluntary, community and business sectors.
 Changing the way a young person behaves and thinks about themselves is challenging.
 It is likely they will need substantial support in order to stimulate and reinforce change requiring consistency, resilience and drive, not only on the part of the young person, but from those working to support them.
 Where appropriate support is available and agencies work together, custody, and what comes after, can provide young people with the interventions they need to overcome their problems and start the process of building a better life.
 Central to this is making sure resettlement is the driving force of sentence planning from the earliest opportunity – when it is likely to be most effective.